Phatdeluxe/Phatdeluxe.github.io/projects.md

 # Data Exploration

+### C4ADS Nuclear Fuel Cycle

+I worked on a project for C4ADS.
+The goal of this project was to create a model that could predict whether or not a company had the capability to create precision materials that could be used in the creation of nuclear fuels or weaponry.
+I made a longer post about his that can be found [here on my website](http://www.ethanskamarock.com/2020-05-07-nuclear-fuel-cycle.md/)

 ### Drug abuse data storytelling project

 Looked through the CDC's Multiple Cause of Death (Detailed Mortality) and found some disturbing statistics.